 Despite your best efforts, some people might not be receptive to these suggestions.
 If that’s the case, or if you simply don’t want to engage with your neighbors in the first place, calling the building supervisor or landlord would be perfectly understandable as well.
 In rare cases, you may even have to resort to calling the police.
 However, it’s always best to try to approach these things with a calm and non-confrontational mindset.

 If your noisy neighbors are open to suggestions, you might even suggest that they soundproof their place with isolation pads.
 As many soundproofing techniques improve general acoustics of a space, point out that the pads would improve the quality of bass they can hear.
-Additionally, you could even point your neighbors to some resources, like this article about simple ways to soundproof a room.
+Additionally, you could even point your neighbors to some resources, like this article on cheap ways to soundproof a room.